Open-closed Deligne-Mumford field theories: geometric foundations: Orientations

 \begin{definition} Suppose $\cK_0$ and $\cK_1$ are oriented global Kuranishi charts, each equipped with a $G_i$-invariant rel--$C^\infty$ submersion $f_i \cl \cK_i \to Y$ to a smooth oriented manifold $Y$.
 We equip the \emph{fibre product global Kuranishi chart}

 with the unique orientation $\fo_{\cK_0\times_L\cK_1}$ so that the canonical isomorphism

 maps it to $(-1)^{\vdim(\cK_1)\dim(Y)}\fo_{\cK_0}\times\fo_{\cK_1}$. \end{definition}

-For the next lemma, we think of the thickenings as the orbifolds $\cT/G$ as this is how we will use it in the main application and thus jsut write $\fo_{\cT}$ instead of $\fo_\cT\wedge \fo_\fg\dul$.
+For the next lemma, we think of the thickenings as the orbifolds $\cT/G$ as this is how we will use it in the main application, and thus just write $\fo_{\cT}$ instead of $\fo_\cT\wedge \fo_\fg\dul$.